-High School Student Success indicator: The First Year On Track to Graduate (1YOTG) metric and the Five Year Student Success Rate (5YSSR) metric shall be scored this year in the new HS Student Success indicator.
-As part of their gradual roll-out, the Second Year On Track to Graduate (2YOTG) metric will be reported on 2024 Report Cards, but will not be scored until 2025 Report Cards.
+High School Student Success indicator: The First Year On Track to Graduate (1YOTG) metric, the Second Year On Track to Graduate (2YOTG) metric, and the Five Year Student Success Rate (5YSSR) metric shall be scored this year in the HS Student Success indicator.
+The Third Year On Track to Graduate (3YOTG) metric will be reported on 2025 Report Cards, but will not be scored until 2026 Report Cards.